vinoaj/databricks-resources/README.md

 ## Best Practices

+- [Comprehensive Guide to Optimize Databricks, Spark and Delta Lake Workloads](https://www.databricks.com/discover/pages/optimize-data-workloads-guide): a new guide walking you through all the possible ways to tune your workloads for ⚡️ performance and 💰 cost
 - [Streaming in Production: Collected Best Practices - Part 1](https://www.databricks.com/blog/2022/12/12/streaming-production-collected-best-practices.html), [Part 2](https://www.databricks.com/blog/2023/01/10/streaming-production-collected-best-practices-part-2.html)
 - [10 Best Practices for writing SQL in Databricks](https://medium.com/@fpatano/10-best-practices-for-writing-sql-in-databricks-7a445740e540)